Easy 20-Minute Healthy Homemade Granola Recipe

 NUTS/SEEDS

 Use any variation of nuts or seeds you have on hand.
 For example, if you only have almonds and pumpkin seeds, just use 1/2 almonds and 1/2 pumpkin seeds.
-If you are not free, you can use sunflower seeds and pumpkin seeds.
-If you like larger nuts, like pecans or walnuts, you can keep them whole; if you like smaller (I prefer them chopped), I will roughly chop them.
+If you are not free, you can use sunflower seeds and pumpkin seeds. refer larger pieces like walnuts or pecans?
+Keep them whole.
+Want smaller bites?
+Give them a rough chop.
+It’s all about making it your way.

 LIQUID SWEETENER